diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Single Source of Truth (SSOT)**
 The concept of designating one authoritative database or system as the definitive source for a particular piece of information in distributed systems.

+**Spike**
+A time-boxed research activity to investigate a technical question, explore solutions, or reduce uncertainty before committing to implementation.

 **SSL Termination**
 A load balancer feature that handles SSL/TLS encryption/decryption.